-In addition to the biggest wooden church in the world, the crystal clear waters of Lake Puruvesi and delicious vendace, Kerimäki has a lot to offer to suit every taste.
+In addition to the biggest wooden church in the world, the crystal-clear waters of Lake Puruvesi and delicious vendace, Kerimäki has a lot to offer to suit every taste.
 One of the most challenging golf courses in Finland, Kerigolf, is well-worth visiting!
 For nature lovers there are marked walking and ski trails in the forests, not to forget the magnificent Hytermä islands, a nature reserve 7 km to the east of the village.
 You may also play disc golf in Kerimäki.

 Biggest wooden church in the world

 Kerimäki church is open to the public during the summer, while in the wintertime it can be opened upon request.
 An exception to this is the Christmas service, which is held in the main church, as otherwise during the winter the smaller “winter church” is used.
-During the summer, masses and concerts are held in the church, which is a popular sightseeing location.
+During the summer, masses and concerts are held in the church that is a popular sightseeing location.
 Check here for church opening times.

-Lake Puruvesi – crystal clear waters, home to vendace
+Lake Puruvesi – crystal-clear waters, home to vendace

-Sightseeing and things to do at Kerimäki
+Sightseeing and things to do in Kerimäki

 Kerimaa Holiday Centre and Kerigolf’s beautiful 18-hole golf course are situated approx.10 kilometres from Kerimäki towards Savonlinna.
 At Kerimäki town centre you can spend a comfortable night at a local guesthouse and enjoy Kerimäki’s small town feel.
-The town centre has a couple of lovely cafés where you can enjoy a tasty lunch and freshly made baked goods.
+The town centre has a couple of lovely cafés where you can enjoy a tasty lunch and freshly baked goods.